-Land tax is only payable in relation to investment or commercial properties and is calculated on a “sliding scale” on the basis of the total taxable site value of all land owned (by an owner or a group of owners) which exceeds the tax-free threshold ($316,000 in June 2013).
+Land tax is only payable in relation to investment or commercial properties and is calculated on a “sliding scale” on the basis of the total taxable site value of all land owned (by an owner or a group of owners) which exceeds the tax-free threshold ($353,000 in 2017/18 financial year).
 As a result of the 2007 State Budget certain changes were made to the Land Tax Act 1936 that effect all land holdings subject to land tax with multiple owners.

 To calculate liability for land tax use the table below.